talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         ManagementApi apiInstance = new ManagementApi(defaultClient);
         OffsetDateTime rangeStart = new OffsetDateTime(); // OffsetDateTime | Only return results from after this timestamp.  **Note:** - This must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
 The time zone setting considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
         OffsetDateTime rangeEnd = new OffsetDateTime(); // OffsetDateTime | Only return results from before this timestamp.  **Note:** - This must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
 The time zone setting considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
-        Integer applicationId = 56; // Integer | The ID of the Application.
+        Long applicationId = 56; // Long | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
-        Integer customerId = 56; // Integer | The value of the `id` property of a customer profile.
+        Long customerId = 56; // Long | The value of the `id` property of a customer profile.
 Get it with the [List Application's customers](https://docs.talon.one/management-api#operation/getApplicationCustomers) endpoint.
-        Integer pageSize = 1000; // Integer | The number of items in the response.
+        Long pageSize = 1000; // Long | The number of items in the response.
-        Integer skip = 56; // Integer | The number of items to skip when paging through large result sets. try {
+        Long skip = 56; // Long | The number of items to skip when paging through large result sets. try {
             CustomerActivityReport result = apiInstance.getCustomerActivityReport(rangeStart, rangeEnd, applicationId, customerId, pageSize, skip);
             System.out.println(result);